 - Four 10 hour days

 - Four 9 hour days + a half day (4 hours)

 - Starting early -leaving early, or starting late - leaving late

 - Taking a long lunch break to work out or take care of other responsibilities, with the time being made up, normally the same day.

 - Other reasonable schedules as requested

-- SoIC generally does not support a “straight 8” work schedule.
+- Luddy generally does not support a “straight 8” work schedule.
 Employees should take at least a 30 minute lunch break.

 - The employee should have strong performance evaluations and a proven ability to work independently (since they may be at work when their supervisor is not there).
 For this reason, brand new hires may not initially be eligible until they have a proven track record of strong job performance.

-Employees and supervisors are responsible for ensuring all IU UHRS policies and SoIC guidelines are followed.
+Employees and supervisors are responsible for ensuring all IUHR policies and Luddy guidelines are followed.